Here’s who is running for president in 2024

 The 2024 presidential primaries are still nearly a year out, but the race for the White House is already underway.

-Former President Donald Trump became the first candidate to jump into the contest when he announced in November that he would seek to reclaim his old job.
-Trump’s former United Nations Ambassador Nikki Haley launched a challenge to her one-time boss three months later, underscoring a growing willingness within the GOP to confront Trump.
+Former President Trump became the first candidate to jump into the contest when he announced in November that he would seek to reclaim his old job.
+Trump’s former Ambassador to the United Nations Nikki Haley launched a challenge to her one-time boss three months later, underscoring a growing willingness within the GOP to confront Trump.

 They likely won’t be the only two Republicans in the race.
 A long list of prospective contenders are weighing presidential bids, including former Vice President Mike Pence, former Secretary of State Mike Pompeo and Florida Gov. Ron DeSantis, among others.